elizaos-plugins/plugin-opacity/README.md

+# Unmaintained: this verifiable inference plugin needs to be ported

 # @elizaos/adapter-opacity

 This adapter integrates Opacity proofs into ElizaOS, enabling verifiable inference results from various AI model providers available through the [CloudFlare AI Gateway](https://developers.cloudflare.com/ai-gateway).
 It implements the `IVerifiableInferenceAdapter` interface, making it compatible with other verifiable inference solutions.